 To date, our product candidates have been manufactured in small quantities for preclinical and clinical testing by third-party manufacturers.
 If the FDA or other regulatory agencies approve any of our product candidates for commercial sale, we expect that we would continue to rely, at least initially, on third-party specialized manufacturers to produce commercial quantities of approved products.
 These manufacturers may not be able to successfully increase the manufacturing capacity for any approved product in a timely or economic manner, or at all.
 Significant scale-up of manufacturing may require additional validation studies, which the FDA must review and approve.
-If third party manufacturers are unable to successfully increase the manufacturing capacity for a product candidate, or we are unable to establish our own manufacturing capabilities, the commercial launch of any approved products may be delayed or there may be a shortage in supply, which in turn could have a material adverse effect on our business.
+If third party manufacturing capabilities, the commercial launch of any approved products may be delayed or there may be a shortage in supply, which in turn could have a material adverse effect on our business.